JeziL/qrftp/README.md

   -d DELTA, --delta DELTA
-                        The parameter `delta` of robust soliton distribution used by Luby-Tranform encoding, default 0.5 -c C, --c C           The parameter `c` of robust soliton distribution used by Luby-Tranform encoding, default 0.1 -f FPS, --fps FPS     The FPS of the generated GIF, default 10 -o OUTPUT, --output OUTPUT
+                        The parameter `delta` of robust soliton distribution used by Luby-Tranform encoding, default 0.5 -c C, --c C           The parameter `c` of robust soliton distribution used by Luby-Tranform encoding, default 0.1 -p PROCESSES, --processes PROCESSES
+                        The number of parallel processes used during QR code generation, default 1 -f FPS, --fps FPS     The FPS of the generated GIF, default 10 -o OUTPUT, --output OUTPUT
                         The output path, default the same as the input file